Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density: Exponential Infrared Teleparallel Cosmology

-It is important to note that isolating $H$ in Eq.~\eqref{eq:fried1} is not possible, and thus, an explicit exact solution for $H(z)$ cannot be obtained.
-However, by rewriting Eq.~\eqref{eq:fried1} using the constraint in Eq.~\eqref{eq:constraint}, we can express the redshift as a function of the Hubble parameter as follows:
+To facilitate this investigation, we first recast Eq.~\eqref{eq:fried1} using the constraint in Eq.~\eqref{eq:constraint}, which allows us to express the redshift as an explicit function of the Hubble parameter, as follows:

 provided that $\beta \neq 1/2$.
 And, using the derivative of Eq.~\eqref{redshift} with respect to $H$, we derive another important relation given by